Norman Martin

 Sir Norman Angus Martin (24 April 1893 – 8 October 1979) was an Australian politician.

-He was born in Port Melbourne to grazier Angus Martin and Ruth Gale.
+Martin was born in Port Melbourne to grazier Angus Martin and Ruth Gale.
 After serving as an artilleryman in World War I, he became a farmer at Cohuna.
-On 29 January 1919 he married nurse Gladys Barren, with whom he had two children.
+On 29 January 1919 he married nurse Gladys (Anne) Barrett, with whom he had two children.
 He served on Cohuna Shire Council from 1922 to 1945 and was twice president (1930–31, 1939–40).

-In 1934 he won a by-election for the Victorian Legislative Assembly seat of Gunbower; although he defeated the endorsed Country Party candidate, he was admitted to the parliamentary Country Party when parliament next sat.
+In 1934 Martin won a by-election for the Victorian Legislative Assembly seat of Gunbower; although he defeated the endorsed Country Party candidate, he was admitted to the parliamentary Country Party when parliament next sat.
+He was party whip from 1937 to 1938.
 Martin was a minister without portfolio from 1938 to 1943, Minister of Agriculture from 1943 to 1945 and Minister of Mines in 1943.
-He was previously party whip from 1937 to 1938.
 He resigned in 1945 to become Victoria's Agent-General in London; he retired from that post in 1949 and was knighted.
 He moved to Melbourne and became a businessman, holding the chairmanship of several company boards.
 From 1958 to 1973 he was chairman of the Inland Meat Authority.
 Martin died at East Melbourne in 1979.